 As players can see, you have a choice between equipping a muzzle or a rear grip.
 If you’re more of a mobile player, you want to equip the Demo Cleanshot Grip over a muzzle.
 However, if you like staying back and picking people off from a distance, then the Sakin-Tread 40 muzzle should be slotted in over the rear grip.

 The rest of the loadout is standard.
-The 17.5″ Tundra Pro Barrel is terrific for increasing damage range and recoil control while the Phase-3 Grip improves accuracy and stability.
+The 17.5″ Tundra Pro Barrel is terrific for increasing damage range and recoil control while the Edge 47 Grip improves accuracy and stability.
 Finally, the 5.56 High Velocity ammo boosts bullet velocity to make the AR kill a little faster and the TV XLINE Pro Stock improves overall mobility.

 If you’re more of an SMG player, check out our previous guide on the best Vaznev-9K loadout for Ranked Play.